-You’ll notice that many of my homemade candy bars contain similar ingredients.
+You’ll notice that many of my homemade candy recipes contain similar ingredients.
 There are obviously a few changes to each one, depending on what the recipe is.
-However, these are some staples which will be common amongst most of them!
+However, these are some staples that will be common amongst most of them!

 Unless specifically stated, you can use any nut or seed butter for whatever you have on hand.
 Granted, some recipes would taste better with a particular kind (e.g. peanut butter over another).